fornesarturo/advanced-programming/kata_6/README.md

 At this point there aren't any values that aren't NULL, so the algorithm ends and returns the root of the new tree.
 ```

+This algorithms complexity is O(n), where n is the number of nodes in the bigger tree.

 ## Compilation instructions

 ### How to compile